Increasing Recognition and Use of Interveners: Minnesota

 Advocacy by Professionals

-As a result of the strong community intervener program, the segway to interveners in the education system was more easily achieved.
-The Minnesota DeafBlind Project has a highly developed training program for interveners that has created a cadre of well-trained interveners to serve children in school and community settings.
-Currently, there are approximately 100 interveners working in schools and around 40 in the home and community (in 2016, Minnesota had 364 students on their deaf-blind child count).
+As a result of the strong community intervener program, the segue to interveners in the education system was more easily achieved.
+The Minnesota DeafBlind Project has a highly developed training program that has created a cadre of well-trained interveners to serve children in school and community settings.
+Currently, there are approximately 100 interveners working in schools and around 40 in the home and community (in 2021, Minnesota had 362 students on their deaf-blind child count).
 Development of the training program began in 1999 when the project collaborated with a group of state deaf-blind projects on a program and materials for training interveners and running a train-the-trainer model.
 By 2003, the project had started its own program consisting of six weekends of training designed to cover the CEC intervener knowledge competencies.
 The expectation is that participants are currently working with a student who is deaf-blind, but others are allowed to participate if a school district is trying to develop additional interveners to provide substitutes and coverage.

 Minnesota has a regionalized low-incidence service delivery structure (Minnesota Low Incidence Projects) that allows for the delivery of technical assistance and support for students with low-incidence disabilities, including those who are deaf-blind.
 This system consists of regional low-incidence facilitators (RLIF) who provide the structure and financial support for activities within 11 regions.
 Each low-incidence disability has a state-funded, low-incidence specialist (LIS) who acts as the interface with the state department of education and the RLIFs.
 The RLIFs and LISs meet monthly to discuss policies and current issues.
 These meetings create an opportunity to share and disseminate information about all low-incidence disabilities statewide.